DamonHu/ZXKitCore/README.md

 ## 3. Register the plug-in

-After that, you can register the plug-in, you only need to register once globally, and multiple registrations will cause repeated display
+After that, you can register the plug-in, you only need to register once globally

 ## 4. Done